What I Care About

 ATTRACTING & RETAINING TEACHERS

 There is a critical shortage of teachers in many subjects across the state.
 We must continue to develop incentives to attract new teachers to the area, which involves partnerships with city and county governments.
-We are lucky to have Salisbury University in our county, which produces many new teachers each year.
+We are lucky to have Salisbury University and University of Maryland Eastern Shore, which produce many new teachers each year.
 However, we need to continue working to attempt to keep many of them in the county.

 Additionally, we must continue to ensure our teachers and non-classroom professionals are compensated adequately, to retain their experience in the schools.
 We must work with the Wicomico County Education Association on developing contracts that provide benefits necessary for retention.